vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/002/01_pavasva_devavIrati.md

 title = "01"

 +++
-As noted in the publ. intro., this hymn begins with the quintessential command of the Soma maṇḍala: pávasva ‘purify yourself’, found in the previous hymn at the beginning of the 2nd pāda (IX.1.1b).
+As noted in the published introduction, this hymn begins with the quintessential command of the Soma maṇḍala: pávasva ‘purify yourself’, found in the previous hymn at the beginning of the 2nd pāda (IX.1.1b).

 The 2nd word devavī́ḥ ‘pursuing the gods’ also matches up with the previous hymn: